Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications

 into the network proxy settings of pyVideoTrans.

-If your tool's default port is
+If the default port of your tool is

 10808